aimeeu/cardiganpeke/content/en/docs/samples/contributor/index.md

 When I started at Armory, the docs team didn't have any contributor guides, so I created them.
 Armory's docs repo was public, so I wrote guides that were appropriate for the general public as well as Armory employees.

-My reference points were the Kubernetes contributor guides that I worked on.
+My reference points were the Kubernetes contributor guides that I worked on in 2019 while employed by the Cloud Native Computing Foundation.

 Original public repo: https://github.com/armory/docs/tree/master/content/en/contribute